Department website: https://mediaandcommunications.wvu.edu

 Professional Relationships

-Relationships are maintained with state and national communications and journalism professionals through the West Virginia Press Association, the West Virginia Broadcasters Association, the West Virginia Associated Press Broadcasters Association, Public Relations Society of America, American Advertising Federation, National Press Photographers Association, the National Association of Black Journalists, the Broadcast Education Association, the Association for Women in Sports Media and the Society of Professional Journalists.
-These groups have provided educational and financial support to the College along with internships and job opportunities.
+Relationships are maintained with state and national communications and journalism professionals through the West Virginia Press Association, West Virginia Broadcasters Association, Public Relations Society of America, American Advertising Federation, National Press Photographers Association, National Association of Black Journalists, Broadcast Education Association, Association for Women in Sports Media and Society of Professional Journalists.
+These groups provide educational support, internships and job opportunities.

 Experiential Learning